yuhko-msft/microsoft-graph-docs/api-reference/beta/resources/recommendationresource.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Represents a directory object associated with a [recommendation](../resources/recommendation.md).
+Represents an Azure AD resource in your tenant that's associated with an Azure AD [recommendation](../resources/recommendation.md).

 Inherits from [entity](../resources/entity.md).